 Seal or No Seal.
 You do not need a seal on the casket.
 Learn more here.

 Liners.
 They make casket lining from polyester, velvet, satin, or other materials.
-Most caskets are lined.
+Most caskets are lined with cloth interiors.

 Commemorative Panels.
 You can personalize a casket with embroidery on the head panel.